THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 subjected to intensive propaganda by Mohan Singh and his men, agreed to

 transfer their allegiance to the Japanese side.
-Singapore fell on 15 February 1942 , and a
+Singapore 15 February 1942 , and a

 large number of Allied soldiers surrendered.
 Different figures have been given